Supporting East End Entrepreneur Development (SEED) Program

 To implement some of the façade improvements envisioned in the enhancement plan, LISC has partnered with Capital One and launched a small business grant program for existing businesses in the area.
 Businesses applied for $5,000 – $10,000 grants to help supplement funds from the City’s Commercial Area Revitalization Effort (CARE) program.
 The second round of 6 BIZ is now underway!
 For more information on the 6 BIZ Program, contact Shekinah Mitchell from LISC @ 804-505- 4697 or firstname.lastname@example.org.

 Financial Opportunity Centers (FOCs) are LISC’s primary vehicle used to help families achieve economic stability.
 Based on the Center for Working Families model created by the Annie E. Casey Foundation, Financial Opportunity Centers focus on improving the financial bottom line for low-to-moderate income families.
 Financial Opportunity Centers provide services across three areas: employment placement and career improvement; financial education and coaching; and public benefits access.

-Virginia LISC launched a second Financial Opportunity Center in Richmond’s Northside in early 2016. it is located at the Partnership for Families building (800 West Graham Road) and is run by HumanKind’s Ways to Work program and overseen by Virginia LISC.
+Virginia LISC launched a second Financial Opportunity Center in Richmond’s Northside in early 2016.
+It is located at the Partnership for Families building (800 West Graham Road) and is run by HumanKind’s Ways to Work program.

-Virginia LISC launched another Financial Opportunity Center in Petersburg in 2016 as well.
+Virginia LISC opened a third Financial Opportunity Center in Petersburg, which launched in 2016 as well.
 The Petersburg Financial Opportunity Center is located at Pathways (1200 W Washington St, Petersburg).